lab64makerspace/intro2PCBdesign/Overview & Details/LEDboard/LEDboard_Activity/README.md

 Next, open the board in Pcbnew and select the "Update pcb from schematic" button in the top toolbar (next to the little bug).
 Your fiducial footprints should appear.
 Place them as far away as possible from each other on the board.

+### Step X: Generate Gerber files

+Select File -- Plot
+Select an appropriate Output directory Folder.
+Select "Run DRC."
+Make sure your board passes this test by having 0 problems.
+Select "Plot" to generate the gerber files.
+Select "Generate Drill Files" to generate the drill files.
+Locate these newly generated files on your computer, and open them with Gerbview to check that everything looks good.
+You're done with the protoboard activity!

+### Step X: Submit your files so we can order your board!

+Once you've generated gerber files, zip your files and upload your board files to our workshop google drive and include a text file with your name and the address you'd like us to send it to.